Business and Administration Personnel

 She is a member of the American Society of Clinical Investigation, the Americal Academy of Physicians and received the Lila and Murray Gruber Award for Cancer Research in 2019.
 She serves in numerous national leadership positions, including co-PI on the NCI Pediatric Cancer Immunotherapy Network (U54), Leader of the NCI Pediatric Cancer Immunotherapy Trials Network, and co-Leader of the St. Baldrick’s-StandUp2Cancer Pediatric Dream Team.
 She is Board Certified in Pediatrics, Pediatric Hematology-Oncology and Internal Medicine.

-Kathryn oversees finance, business development and administrative operations for the Laboratory for Cell & Gene Medicine.
+Kathryn oversees LCGM finance, human resources and cGMP facility operations for the Laboratory for Cell & Gene Medicine.
 She has over 20 years of management experience across diverse clinical research and public health areas with a focus on organizational and business development, strategic planning, human resources and team development.
 Kathryn has a Bachelor of Science degree in Zoology from Miami University and a Master of Science degree in Biology from The University of Cincinnati.
 Previous roles include: Administrative Director for the California Maternal Quality Care Collaborative (CMQCC) in the Division of Neonatology, Department of Pediatrics; Stem Cell Research Oversight Manager in the Research Compliance Office at Stanford University and General Manager for The Stem Cell Advisors, Inc.